Indiana Jones Venice locations

 I usually don’t either.

-This cozy street alongside the water is known as Fondamenta Alberti with its 200 meters of length.
+This cozy street alongside the water is known as Fondamenta Alberti, with its of 200 meters.
 The promenade has so much in common with dozens of streets of the same appearance, yet leads our central figures to the Ponte Dei Pugni bridge.
 Doctor Jones skilfully ‘borrows’ a flower to make Elsa smile.
 The bridge passes into Fondamenta Gherardini, which brings three characters to Campo San Barnaba square.
-Being adventured within the library and the catacombs, Indy and Elsa find their way out by means of a sewer hatch and run back along the Fondamenta Gherardini.
+Adventuring within the library and the catacombs, Indy and Elsa find their way out using a sewer hatch and run back along the Fondamenta Gherardini.

 INDY, MARCUS AND ELSA WALKING ALONG VENICE.
-Indiana Jones last crusade locations
+Indiana Jones Venice locations

 INDIANA JONES VENICE LIBRARY (SAN BARNABA CHURCH)

-This building of a true historical appearance indeed constitutes a church with a museum nature.
-CHIESA DI SAN BARNABA (Church of Saint Barnaba) glorifies an early Christian Saint of the I century A.D. praised as the religion founder of the Cyprian Christian tradition.
-The site witnessed its first church back in the IX century and later was burn down and rebuild from scratch.
-Chiesa di San Barnaba gained its modern-state appearance in 1776, yet the bell-tower at the back sends us back to the XIV century as one of the oldest in Venice.
-The spacious installment to the left once placed a gambling house for noble citizens.
+This building with a true historical appearance indeed constitutes a church with a museum nature.
+CHIESA DI SAN BARNABA (Church of Saint Barnaba) glorifies an early Christian Saint of the 1st century A.D., praised as the religious founder of the Cyprian Christian tradition.
+The site witnessed its first church back in the 9th century and was later burned down and rebuilt from scratch.
+Chiesa di San Barnaba gained its modern-state appearance in 1776, yet the bell tower at the back sends us back to the 14th century as one of the oldest in Venice.
+The spacious installation to the left once housed a gambling house for noble citizens.
 San Barnaba now exhibits the scientific inventions of Leonardo da Vinci.

 SAN BARNABA CHURCH.
 Indiana Jones Venice library

-Minding from the whole San Barnaba complex of buildings, only a square and the front-side of the church is of a movie interest for us, fascinated with the Indiana Jones and the Last Crusade movie.
-At the moment when our brave trio acknowledged the appearance of the church, all the ‘church scenes’ had been already shot in Elstree Studios back in the UK.
-In this respect, the interior with its remarkable stained-glass windows, a marble floor with the X symbol, is no more than a studio set and has a little common with the in-fact San Barnaba.
+Minding the whole San Barnaba complex of buildings, only a square and the front side of the church are of movie interest for us, fascinated with the Indiana Jones and the Last Crusade movie.
+At the moment when our brave trio acknowledged the appearance of the church, all the ‘church scenes’ had already been shot in Elstree Studios back in the UK.
+In this respect, the interior with its remarkable stained-glass windows and a marble floor with the X symbol is no more than a studio set and has little in common with the actual San Barnaba.

 In addition to the church-library interior scenes, the catacombs were designed and built with the efforts of professional decorators.
-There are now underground catacombs beneath the San Barnaba square or church, as well as the sewer system as it was depicted in a movie.
-Even the famous sewer pitch was ‘included’ to the square for the shooting use and the famous ‘’AH, VENICE”.
-On the other hand, a street cafe indeed locates itself within the square, at least four cafes in fact.
+There are no underground catacombs beneath the San Barnaba square or church, and no sewer system similar to what was depicted in the movie.
+Even the famous sewer pitch was ‘included’ in the square for the shooting use and the famous ‘’AH, VENICE”.
+On the other hand, there are several cafes in the square.
 I have chosen one of these cafes to have my morning cup of coffee close at hand to the legendary filming location.

-It took doctor Jones and his opponent a water chase through Venice with casualties to figure out that they are not enemies and play the same game of preserving the historical importance of the Grail.
-Once survived the clash, two men initiate a dialogue on the destiny of Henry Jones.
+It took Doctor Jones and his opponent a water chase through Venice with casualties to figure out that they are not enemies and play the same game of preserving the historical importance of the Grail.
+Once surviving the clash, the two men initiate a dialogue regarding Henry Jones’ destiny.

 KAZIM